Thermodynamic Constraints on Perfect Equilibrium Superconducting Diodes

 where $T_n(x)=\cosh[n\cosh^{-1}(x)]$ is the Chebyshev polynomial of degree $n$ in the range $x>1$, and

-For example, if $F(q)$ has a single minimum at $q=q_0\in(q_c^-,q_c^+)$ where $j(q_0)=0$, then $\theta=(q_0-q_c^-)/(q_c^+-q_c^-)$.
+For example, if $F(\Theta)$ has a single minimum at $\Theta=\Theta_0\in(\Theta_c^-,\Theta_c^+)$ where $I(\Theta_0)=0$, then $r=(\Theta_0-\Theta_c^-)/(\Theta_c^+-\Theta_c^-)$.
 Conversely, \eqref{eq:eps-Cheby} implies a bound on $n$:

-where $C(\theta)$ is an $O(1)$ function of $\theta$.
-Thus, achieving effect with $\epsilon\ll1$ requires a polynomial of parametrically large degree that grows logarithmically with $1/\epsilon$.
-In particular, $\epsilon\to0$ demands $n\to\infty$.
-Physically, this corresponds to a Landau theory capable of describing a large number -- up to $\sim n/2$ -- of competing superconducting phases with distinct Cooper-pair momenta, each associated with a local minimum of $F(q)$.
+where we have dropped an $r$-dependent $O(1)$ prefactor in front of $\log(2/\epsilon)$.
+Thus, achieving a SD effect with $\epsilon\ll1$ requires a polynomial of parametrically large degree that grows logarithmically with $1/\epsilon$.
+Physically, this corresponds to a Landau theory capable of describing a large number -- up to $\sim n/2$ -- of competing superconducting phases with distinct Cooper-pair momenta, each associated with a local minimum of $F(\Theta)$.

-We stress that the above structures are agnostic to the microscopic details.
-They do not assume a particular band structure or pairing symmetry, and apply to any superconducting state -- including topological, multiband and nodal ones -- whose long-wavelength dynamics is controlled by a single gauge-invariant phase mode with a well-defined free energy $F(q)$.